-You surely have heard the phrase “divide and conquer” (or “divide and rule”) before.
-Divide and conquer comes from the latin words “divide et impera” attributed to Philip II of Macedon but famously used by Julius Caesar, who used them to describe his war strategies.
+You surely have heard the phrase “divide and conquer” (or “divide and rule”).
+Divide and conquer comes from the latin words “divide et impera” attributed to Philip II of Macedon but famously used by Julius Caesar, who used them to describe his main war strategy.
 Julius Caesar was in fact a master in dividing and ruling and, despite how much good his conquests brought is questionable, the ultimate goal was to unite all single states into one cohesive Republic.

-The same words today are also used to describe a general problem solving strategy.
-In many disciplines in computer science this works as a coarse solution for all those problems that can be defined as separable, or, in other words, can be split into subproblems whose solution can be later assembled into one that solves the bigger, undivided problem.
+The same words are also used today to describe a general problem solving strategy.
+In many disciplines, for example in computer science, this works as a coarse solution for all those problems that can be defined as separable, or, in other words, can be split into sub-problems whose solution can be later assembled into one that solves the bigger, undivided problem.

 - Facebook had evidence its algorithms were dividing people, but top executives killed or weakened proposed solutions (reddit)